-Use one of the following methods to define the basic TCP/IP settings needed by the Network Management Card:
+Use one of the following methods to define the TCP/IP settings needed by the Network Management Card:

-- Device IP Configuration Wizard (See "Device IP Configuration Wizard" on page 35.) - BOOTP or DHCP server (See "BOOTP & DHCP configuration" on page 35.) - Networked computer (See "Remote access to the control console" on page 36.)
+- Device IP Configuration Wizard (See "Device IP Configuration Wizard" on page 38.) - BootP or DHCP server (See "BootP & DHCP configuration" on page 38.) - Local computer (see "Local access to the control console" on page 39.) - Networked computer (See "Remote access to the control console" on page 39.)